dustinpfister/blog_posts/_posts/lodash_flow.md

 ## 1 - What to know

 This is a post on the lodash method \_.flow, it is not a post for developers that are new to lodash, let alone javaScript in general.
+If you are new to lodash and javaScript in general this is not a good starting point.
+You should also be somewhat familiar with writing functions, and how many of theme can be used together.
+There is more than one way to do what can be accomplished with the lodash flow method, I am not suggesting that it is an inherently better or worse option for using many method together to create one final value or product.

 ## 2 - \_.flow example involving a distance formula